kimutaiRop/CRD_RBD/README.md

 # CRD_RBD

-A CRD and RPD program made in pythpn
+A CRD and RBD program made in pythpn

 please install python before using this program you can check installation for your os http://python.org/downloads/